-- Modern-Slavery and Human Trafficking policy – reiterating our stance against all forms modern slavery, the policy outlines our procedures and processes which are designed to guard against the occurrence of modern slavery or human trafficking in our business operations and supply chain.
+- Modern Slavery and Human Trafficking policy – reiterating our stance against all forms of modern slavery, the policy outlines procedures and processes which are designed to guard against the occurrence of modern slavery or human trafficking in our business operations and supply chain.

-- Supplier code of conduct – RNIB insists on ethical standards from all of our suppliers.
+- Supplier code of conduct and internal procedures to ensure these are applied to our everyday procurement activities – wherever possible RNIB insists on ethical standards from all suppliers.
 Suppliers are required to confirm that they provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law in their use of labour.

-- Procurement policy– outlines due process for the procurement of goods and services.
-A Standard Selection Questionnaire is used to assess whether an organisation satisfies minimum levels of economic and financial standing and technical and professional capability.
+- Procurement policy – outlines due process for the procurement of goods and services.
+A Questionnaire is used to assess whether an organisation satisfies minimum levels of economic and financial standing and technical and professional capability.

-- Safeguarding policy- ensures people accessing RNIB’s services are not harmed in any way through the organisations actions.
-By promoting an understanding and awareness of safeguarding with service users (or their representatives, parents, carers) and the process for raising concerns about possible abuse or neglect by a staff member, volunteer or any other person.
+- Safeguarding policies – ensure people accessing RNIB’s services are not harmed in any way through the organisations actions.
+The policies promote an understanding and awareness of safeguarding with customers (or their representatives, parents, carers) and RNIB’s representatives and covers the process for raising concerns about possible abuse or neglect by a staff member, volunteer or any other person.

-- Recruitment policy and procedure – where external agencies are used to support recruitment RNIB will only engage with recruitment agencies which share our commitment towards anti-slavery and the prevention of human trafficking.
+- Safer recruitment policy – Where external agencies are used to support recruitment RNIB will only engage with recruitment agencies which share our commitment towards anti-slavery and the prevention of human trafficking.

 RNIB representatives are required to familiarise themselves with this statement, our supplier code of conduct and our Modern Slavery and Human Trafficking policy.
-Specific training on eradicating slave labour or human trafficking is available to relevant members of staff on Ethics & Anti-Slavery approach to our supply chain.
+Specific training on eradicating slave labour or human trafficking is available, on request, to relevant members of staff.
 Any queries or questions must be directed to the procurement team who will be happy to assist.

-- Further and develop our risk methodology for modern slavery with external/internal auditors
+- Further develop our risk methodology for modern slavery with external/internal auditors.

-This statement was approved on 27 March 2019 by the RNIB Board who will review and update it annually.
+This statement has been approved by the RNIB Board who will ensure it is reviewed and updated annually.